wRothbard/birthstones/README.txt

 * birthstones:diamond will still be present for now (as opposed to becoming an alias for default:diamond), since the birthstones diamond texture looks cool.
 The display names for all of the items will say "White Diamond". (planned: recipe to make it into regular diamond)
 * No shields & armor (planned as separate mod: birthstones_3d_armor)
 * No arrows (planned as separate mod: birthstones_throwing)
+### Future plans
+* Look into changes in "birthstones fixed" at https://forum.minetest.net/viewtopic.php?f=9&t=11497&hilit=birthstones
+* Look into overlap in stone list found in Glooptest

 ## Changes in expertmm fork:
 '!' is for bugs in 2012 version that are fixed (as opposed to features that were changed/added) in this fork